 - X-rays

 - Laboratory tests

 - Therapies

 - Care from doctors who are specialists

-- Hospital admissions - · Follow-up care
+- Hospital admissions

+Follow-up care

-What is the role of the PCP in making decisions about or getting a prior authorization, (PA) if applicable?
+What is the role of the PCP in making decisions about or getting the prior authorization (PA), if applicable?

 Coordinating your services includes checking or consulting with other providers about your care and how your care is going.
 For certain types of covered services, your PCP will need to get prior authorization (approval in advance) from the plan.